Urban Density and Equity of Access to Social Services in Australian Urban Areas: Questions

 \section{Questions}

-~~~~As Australian cities undergo population and urbanisation growth, the challenges to deliver equitable access to services posed by historic planning decisions and development patterns can be seen.
-Starting from early settlement urban form emphasising sprawling green-field self-sufficiency, Australian urban areas sprawled outward from highly centralised capital cities (in both form and administrative and commercial function) \citep{wilkinson_federalism_2022} following radial public transportation links and preferencing suburban home ownership and low density \citep{troy_structure_2004}.
+~~~~As Australian cities undergo growth in population and hence, urbanisation, the challenges to deliver access to services posed by historic planning decisions has become increasingly difficult; from early settlement urban form emphasising sprawling green-field self-sufficiency, Australian urban areas sprawled outward from highly centralised capital cities (in both form and administrative and commercial function) \citep{wilkinson_federalism_2022} following radial public transportation links and preferencing suburban home ownership and low density \citep{troy_structure_2004}.
 While some policy efforts in the 1990s sought to revitalise urban centres, they met with mixed success, with some increases of inner city population densities, but often resulting in density hot spots clustered around transport links \citep{coffee_visualising_2016}.
-The results are uneven distribution of access to services with considerable inequities bourne by residents in peri-urban areas \citep{nice_how_2024,stevenson_urban_2025}.
+The results are uneven distribution of access to services with considerable inequalities bourne by residents in peri-urban areas \citep{nice_how_2024,stevenson_urban_2025}.
 Consequences of these spatial inequities can include social inequalities and poverty \citep{harpham_urban_1997}, increased health risks (i.e. obesity observed to be 2.3x higher in outer-urban and regional areas \citep{australian_institute_of_health_and_welfare_australias_2018}), and disadvantage in access to services such as education, health or transport \citep{dikec_justice_2001}.

-There has been growing interest in recent times in the benefits of compact cities \citep{breheny_sustainable_1992,burton_compact_2000,burton_measuring_2002,daneshpour_compact_2011,elkin_reviving_1991,newman_cities_1989}, often defined as urban areas with high densities of population and infrastructure that facilitate short journeys to amenities (schools, retail, and workplaces) through mixed land use \citep{stevenson_urban_2016}.
+There has been growing interest recently in the benefits of compact cities \citep{breheny_sustainable_1992,burton_compact_2000,burton_measuring_2002,daneshpour_compact_2011,elkin_reviving_1991,newman_cities_1989}, often defined as urban areas with high densities of population and infrastructure that facilitate short journeys to amenities (schools, retail, and workplaces) through mixed land use \citep{stevenson_urban_2016}.
 Related, are 15- or 20-minute cities, designed so that essential services and amenities are within a 15 minute active transport (cycling or walking) journey from local areas \citep{bruno_universal_2024}.